sedexch/sedexch.github.io/docs/client-container-v5/index.md

 #### Timezone
-The default timezone in the sedex-client Docker container is "Europe/Zurich" (i.e. local Swiss time).
+The default timezone in the sedex Client Docker container is "Europe/Zurich" (i.e. local Swiss time).
 If you have to set another timezone (e.g. UTC) then set the environment variable TZ by adding the following option to your container run statement:

 ```